Best Forensic Psychology Programs in California

 Campus Based - Visit Website

-The Chicago School's M.A.
-Forensic Psychology program prepares passionate professionals to make significant impacts in legal and mental health settings.
-Students gain comprehensive skills in psychology and law, enabling them to work across diverse environments like courts, correctional facilities, and public safety agencies.
-The Licensure Track offers graduates the opportunity to become licensed counselors, expanding career opportunities in clinical and non-clinical forensic contexts.
-With rigorous training and practical experience, students develop expertise in forensic mental health evaluations, criminal behavior analysis, and victim advocacy.
+The M.A.
+Forensic Psychology program at The Chicago School in Los Angeles offers a Licensure Track that prepares professionals for significant impact in legal and mental health settings.
+This campus-based program provides comprehensive skills in psychology and law for work in courts, correctional facilities, and public safety agencies.
+Graduates can become licensed counselors, expanding career opportunities in both clinical and non-clinical forensic contexts.
+The program requires an entrance exam for admission.
+Through rigorous training and practical experience, students develop expertise in forensic mental health evaluations, criminal behavior analysis, and victim advocacy, with multiple campus locations available.

 Master's - M.A.
 Forensic Psychology (Non-Licensure Track)